onsip/sipjs.com/content/guides/convert-to-sipjs.md

-SIP.js is a hard fork of the library [JsSIP].
+SIP.js is a hard fork of the library [JsSIP](http://www.jssip.net/).
 As such, if you want to convert your JsSIP application to use the SIP.js library there are a few changes that need to be made.
 Below is a checklist of things that you will need to change.

-Most importantly, you need to change the loaded library from  `JsSIP-devel.js` to `sip-devel.js`.
+Most importantly, you need to change the loaded library from  `JsSIP-devel.js` to `sip-devel.js`, which can be downloaded [here](/download/).

 ###User Agent creation
 JsSIP user agents are created using the line `MyPhone = new JSSIP.UA(configuration);`.
 In SIP.js this needs to be changed to `MyPhone = new SIP.UA(configuration);`.